 ● Do not engage in behavior that puts your partner at an unnecessarily high risk of physical injury.
 This includes, but is not limited to, yanking or jerking your partner around or using unnecessarily forceful movement when leading or following; bending yourself over your partner during a dip; doing any lift where both of your partner’s feet go above your knees, leading head and body movements in a forceful or unsafe manner.
 If you are unsure what constitutes unsafe dancing or have concerns about the safety of a dance partner’s movements, please talk to an organizer or instructor.

 ● Be respectful of those around you on the dance floor.
 If you bump into someone, apologize.
 If you hurt someone, apologize, and also try to figure out how you can keep it from happening again.
-This might mean not dancing with them again, or talking to your teacher.

 ● Remember that alcohol and other substances can make it harder to judge boundaries accurately; please be mindful of your limits so that you can be mindful of others.